-PW staff, debris contractors, and Parks Department staff will meet to discuss the opening and operation of pre-identified DMS locations.3 The following items should be taken into consideration when opening and operating a DMS:
+Public Works staff, debris contractors, and Parks Department staff will meet to discuss the opening and operation of pre-identified DMS locations.
+These sites are ranked in a three tier format in Appendix K. The following items should be taken into consideration when opening and operating a DMS: